Friday, June 13, 2025

 What testing methods are available for diagnosing Candida overgrowth?

-There are different tests for Candida, like stool and blood tests.
-Urine tests and DNA tests are also used.
+There are different tests for Candida, such as stool and blood tests.
+Urine and DNA tests are also used.
 Each test has its own benefits and drawbacks.
-Some tests need a specialist.
+Some tests require a specialist.

 What dietary changes can help in combating Candida?